 - Some tourist attractions are closed.
 Most of the major museums, monuments and tour companies stay open year-round, but some are more seasonal.
 If you're interested in doing something specific, make sure to check website schedules and opening hours to avoid disappointment.
 Some restaurants even close in low season.

 - Locals can be a bit gloomy and withdrawn.
 Many visitors to the city have noted that Parisians don't necessarily seem at their most cheerful in the late fall/winter, often exhibiting SAD syndrome (Seasonal Affective Disorder).
-This is certainly not always true, though-- generalizations are never very helpful.
+This is certainly not always true, though-- do remember that generalizations are never very helpful.